“… tell to the coming generation the glorious deeds of the Lord, and his might, and the wonders that he has done.”

 Church planting in the Eastern suburbs

 As new churches have been planted in the Howick and surrounding areas, groups from Howick Baptist have often supported them.
 This included the formation of the Beachlands Baptist Church in 1981 (with 14 members transferring from Howick) and Eastview Baptist Church in 1993 (with 26 members transferring from Howick).
-More recently, members from Howick Baptist have provided support for Ormiston Baptist Church which began weekly services in September 2013.
+More recently, members from Howick Baptist supported Ormiston Community Baptist Church, which began weekly services in September 2013.

 Howick Baptist Church celebrated its 60th anniversary in 2012, rejoicing in 60 years of Christian witness and service in Howick through this church and its members.